|

 Click on photo to enlarge.

-Then my fourth was a dink - 3 pounder (can you believe I can
+Then my fourth was a dink - a 3 pounder (can you

 call a 3 a dink?
 Well yeah, with the other being sixes!!!)